 Like biking, running and jogging are good for your calves and thighs.
 Because they're weight-bearing exercises, they strengthen bones to help protect against osteoporosis.
 They are high-impact activities, so they may be jarring on your joints.
 So start off slow, especially if you're overweight.
 It's fine to switch between walking and jogging, too.
 That's easier on your joints, and varying your pace (interval training) is a good challenge.

 Walking is the kinder, gentler cousin of running and jogging.
 It gives you many of the same benefits, including building strength in the leg muscles and stronger bones.
 At the same time, it puts less stress on your joints.
-If your ultimate goal is to run a mile, or a marathon, walking is a good start.
+Whether your goal is to run a mile or a marathon, walking is a good start.

 Most types of dancing strengthen your core and hips.
 From ballet to belly dancing, waltz to disco, any type of dance you enjoy is a good choice.

 Bowling can make you stronger.
 Many bowlers see their forearm muscles develop; bowling balls weigh up to 16 pounds.
 It can also work your shoulder and leg muscles.
-You should also do a total-body workout so you cover the side of your body you don't bowl with, too.
+You should also do a total-body workout so you exercise the side of your body you don't bowl with.

 Playing on the links is walking with benefits, if you ditch the electric cart.
 Depending on the course, you could be climbing up and down hills while racking up miles.
 You may even live longer.
 In one study, golfers' average life expectancy was 5 years longer than other people's.

 View our slideshows to learn more about your health.